Observance of Christmas by country: Uzbekistan

 Christmas is not an official holiday in Uzbekistan.
 Out of a population of 35 million, approximately 2.2 percent is Russian Orthodox.
-Since the fall of the Soviet Union, this number has continued to decline as ethnic Russians and other Orthodox Christians emigrate to other countries.
+Since the fall of the Soviet Union, this number has continued to decline as ethnic Russians and other Orthodox Christians emigrate to Russia and other countries.
 The Christians of Uzbekistan celebrate Christmas on 25 December in the Julian calendar used by the church, which falls on 7 January in the common Gregorian calendar.

 Much like in the rest of the Soviet Union, Christmas was largely erased from the calendar during much of the 20th century under the Soviets' anti-religious policies, but many traditions survived having been transplanted to New Year's.
 Christmas is still eclipsed by New Year's Day in Uzbekistan, which remains a major holiday even among Christians.

 Christmas symbols and decorations similar to those found in Europe or the US can be seen on the streets of larger cities, but for a majority of the population Christmas is simply a part of New Year celebrations.
 Many people, including Muslims, decorate a Christmas tree, even though they do not celebrate Christmas and call the tree New Year's tree (Yangi yil archasi).

+Kazakhstan

+In 2005, Christmas was declared an official holiday in Kazakhstan, and today the holiday is observed by many people in the country regardless of their religion or ethnicity.

 East Asia

 China

-In China, December 25 is not a legal holiday.
+In China, 25 December is not a legal holiday.
 However, it is still designated as a public holiday in China's special administrative regions of Hong Kong and Macau, former colonies of the United Kingdom and Portugal respectively.

 In the mainland, the small percentage of Chinese citizens who consider themselves Christians unofficially, and usually privately, observe Christmas.
 Many other individuals celebrate Christmas-like festivities even though they do not consider themselves Christians.
 Many customs, including sending cards, exchanging gifts, and hanging stockings are very similar to Western celebrations.
 Commercial Christmas decorations, signs, and other symbolic items have become increasingly prevalent during the month of December in large urban centres of mainland China, reflecting a cultural interest in this Western phenomenon, and, sometimes, retail marketing campaigns as well.